chef-boneyard/chef-rfc/new/server-api-versioning.md

 starting at zero.
 Zero indicates the behavior of the API at the time of this RFC's acceptance.

-If a client does not indicate a version preference, it MUST receive the behavior of the OLDEST supported API version.
+If a client does not indicate a version preference, it MUST receive the behavior of the oldest supported API version.

 If a particular endpoint does not implement versioning due to remaining unchanged, it MUST behave in a forward-compatible way through the range of currently supported version.
-In documentation these will be specified as having compatibility with versions 0+.
+In documentation these will be specified as having compatibility with versions X+ where X is the first version in which the API was introduced (or zero if existing).

 If a particular endpoint does implement versioning and remains unchanged, it MUST behave in a forward-compatible way through the range of currently supported versions.
 In documentation